tBaxter/re-cycled/about/index.md

 ### About our affiliate links

-This website participates in the Amazon Services LLC Associates Program.
-This program enables us to earn money by linking to amazon.com and affiliated websites.
-Following these links doesn't cost you anything extra, but they do help us earn a small commission.
+This website participates in the Amazon Services LLC Associates Program, among other affiliate programs.
+These programs enable us to earn money by linking to amazon.com and other websites.
+When you follow these links it doesn't cost you anything extra, but it does help us earn a small commission.

+Please keep in mind affiliate links do not affect our reviews and recommendations.
+If we're linking to it, we've either tried it or want to.
+We try to keep things fair and help you make the best choices for you.